Progesterone is known as the “pregnancy hormone.” Without enough progesterone, a woman’s body can’t continue to grow a fertilized egg.

 The study followed 458 women with a short cervix who were at greater risk for miscarriage.
 The women who applied a progesterone gel experienced a 45 percent reduced rate of preterm birth before 33 weeks.

 But according to the World Health Organization (WHO) Reproductive Health Library, vaginal progesterone treatment had “no evidence of effectiveness.”
-The WHO called for further investigations of the links between progesterone and preventing miscarriage.
+The WHO called for further investigations of the links between progesterone and miscarriage prevention.

 Some women have medical conditions that mean they shouldn’t take Prometrium, vaginally or otherwise.